MicrosoftDocs/power-automate-docs/articles/replace-workflows-with-flows.md

 </tr>
 </table>

-## Example scenario: Replace background workflow with a flow
+## Example scenario: Replace a background workflow with a flow

-Imagine a sales scenario where you have put together a quotation for a customer and now need to request approval from your management team prior to sending the quotation to the customer.
-With classic workflows, this wouldn’t have been easy to do and most solutions to this require a developer to write custom background workflow activities to retrieve quote line items.
+Imagine a sales scenario where you have put together a quotation for a customer and now you need to request approval from your management team before you send the quotation to the customer.
+With classic workflows, this isn't easy and most solutions to this require a developer to write custom background workflow activities to retrieve quote line items.

-With flows, this is easier to build as demonstrated in the walkthrough later that covers some of the Power Automate capabilities to support the scenario.
-This
+With flows, this scanrio is easier to build, as demonstrated in the walkthrough later that covers some of the Power Automate capabilities.
+These capabilities include:
-includes:

-- Creating a flow that runs on demand
+- Creating a flow that runs on demand.
-- Getting a list of records related to a Common Data Service entity
+- Getting a list of records that are related to a Common Data Service entity.
-- Looping over a list of records
+- Looping over a list of records.
-- Sending approval requests
+- Sending approval requests.

 To allow the sales person to trigger the approval request on demand:

-1. Sign in to [Power Automate](https://flow.microsoft.com/) and create a flow in a solution.
-More information: [Create a flow in a solution](create-flow-solution.md).
+1. Sign in to [Power Automate](https://flow.microsoft.com/) and [create a flow in a solution](create-flow-solution.md).

-1. From the list of triggers, select **Common Data Service (Current Environment) – When a record is selected** and select **Quotes** as the entity.
-This trigger allows a flow to be run on-demand on a record or list of records.
+1. From the list of triggers, select **Common Data Service (Current Environment) – When a record is selected**, and then select **Quotes** as the entity.

+   This trigger allows a flow to run on-demand on a record or set of records.

-1. With the trigger configured, add actions to run in our flow.
-This will provide the approver with the summary detail they need to identify the quoted items and values.
+1. With the trigger configured, add actions to run in the flow.
+This provides the approver with the summary detail that they need to identify the quoted items and values.
 Begin by adding the **Common Data Service (Current Environment) – List records** action.
-Because we want to get individual items from a Quote, set the entity to **Quote lines**.
-To ensure we only list those quote line items that belong to the Quote for which the flow was triggered, we’ll specify an OData style filter criterion.
+The goal is to get the individual items from a Quote, so set the **Entity name** to **Quote lines**.
+To ensure the list contains only those quote line items that belong to the Quote for which the flow was triggered, we’ll specify an OData style filter criterion.
 In the **Filter Query** field, type *\_quoteid_value eq* and then select *Quote* from the list of dynamic values that appear.

     ![Add actions](media/define-flow-1.png "Complete **List records** card")

 1. As we want to summarize quote line items for the approval, add the **Initialize variable** action.
-Set the **Name** field to *Quote line summary* and the **Type** to String (from the dropdown), and leave the **Value** field empty.
+Set the **Name** field to *Quote line summary*, and the **Type** to String (from the dropdown), and leave the **Value** field empty.

 1. Add the **Append to string variable** action and then select the *Quote line summary* variable we created earlier.
 In the **Value** field, select *Quantity, Name, Price per unit, Extended amount and Manual amount* from the list of dynamic values.
 The Power Automate designer identifies that these values are from a list of quote line items, and adds this action in an **Apply to each** loop to ensure information from each line item is added to this summary.